 Motor swivel.
 To maintain alignment of the drive mechanism as the angle between the base board and drive board changes, the motor must pivot.
 To do this, I mounted the motor to a small piece of aluminum channel stock and suspended it between two support brackets, also made from aluminum channel.
 A pair of brass machine screws act as axles, and two brass washers placed between the motor mount and the brackets serve as bearings.

 Drive bearing.
 Just as the motor must pivot to maintain alignment, so must the attachment point of the drive screw to the drive board.
 The drive bearing is made from a ¼"-20 nut which is press-fitted into a larger nut.
 The threaded opening of the larger nut must first be filed into a roughly hexagonal shape before the smaller nut can be pressed into it with a vise.
-Then, holes are drilled on opposite sides of the larger nut to accept supporting screws.
+Then, holes are drilled on opposing sides of the larger nut to accept supporting screws.
 The supporting screws are adjusted in their brackets so that the drive bearing assembly moves freely without binding.

 Limit switch.
 During an exposure, the drive board is pushed away from the base board by the action of the drive screw.
 After a few exposures, the drive board must be "rewound."
 That is, the motor must be run in reverse to bring the drive board back to its "closed" position near the base board.